 5. It is acceptable for you to check in with the teacher a few days before your deadline.
 Say, “I just wanted to tell you how much I appreciate you writing the letter of recommendation for me.
 Are we still on track for my submission on February 24th?”

-Ellen Bremen, known as the Chatty Professor on her blog, is tenured faculty in the Communication Studies department at Highline Community College (since 2004), outside of Seattle, Washington.
-She is currently finishing a book called Say This, NOT That to Your College Professor: 42 Talking Tips for College Success.
+Author: Ellen Bremen, known as the Chatty Professor on her blog, is tenured faculty in the Communication Studies department at Highline Community College (since 2004), outside of Seattle, Washington.
+She is currently finishing a book called.